WHENet: Real-time Fine-Grained Estimation for Wide Range Head Pose: Results Discussion

 Table~\ref{tab:summary_results} summarizes key results from WHENet and WHENet-V. We compare with eight narrow \& two full-range methods and report, where applicable/available, the output range, number of parameters, mean average errors on BIWI~\cite{fanelli_IJCV}, AFLW-2000~\cite{zhu2016face}, an average of both (to indicate generalization) and reported full-range MAE if applicable.
-We also indicate when results are obtained from private datasets.
 WHENet \& WHENet-V are trained on 300W-LP~\cite{zhu2016face} or our combined dataset and are not trained on the AFLW2000 or BIWI datasets, as is standard practice.
 We begin with a discussion of the full-range network WHENet, as this is our primary application.

 {\bf Full-range WHENet results and comparisons} are shown in Table~\ref{tab:summary_results}.
 Of the three full-range methods compared, WHENet is the only method to also predict pitch and roll.
 Comparisons are difficult to perform objectively since both Raza et al.~\cite{raza2018appearance} and Rehder et al.~\cite{rehder2014head} predict yaws only (no pitch and roll) and do so on non-public datasets.
 For~\cite{raza2018appearance}, MAE was not reported, so we report the lowest possible errors given a uniform distribution of yaws with their bin-widths (i.e. the result if their method performed perfectly).
 WHENet still shows a 31\% improvements, although these results should be treated as qualitative given lack of consistent testing data.
 This latter point is something we attempt to address in this work by making our dataset processing code for the CMU Panoptic Dataset~\cite{joo2017panoptic} public.